Federal Grants and Loans

 Federal Pell Grant

-The maximum, full-time Pell Grant award for the 2017–18 award year (July 1, 2017 to June 30, 2018) was $5,920.
-The maximum Pell Grant award can change each award year and depends on program funding.
-Further information may be obtained from the US Department of Education.
+The maximum, full-time Pell Grant offer for the 2019–20 academic year (July 1, 2019 to June 30, 2020) was $6,195.
+The maximum Pell Grant offer can change each academic year and depends on program funding.
+Further information may be obtained from the U.S. Department of Education.

-The amount of Federal Pell Grant funds a student may receive over their lifetime is limited by law to be the equivalent of 6 years of Pell Grant funding.
-Since the maximum amount of Pell Grant funding the student can receive each year is equal to 100%, the 6-year equivalent is 600%.
+The amount of Federal Pell Grant funds a student may receive over their lifetime is limited by law to be the equivalent of six years of Pell Grant funding.
+Since the maximum amount of Pell Grant funding the student can receive each year is equal to 100 percent, the six-year equivalent is 600 percent.

 William D. Ford Federal Direct Subsidized Loan

 This loan program provides loans to undergraduate students who demonstrate financial need.
-First-time borrowers are required to complete a Master Promissory Note and an entrance interview.
+First-time borrowers are required to complete a Master Promissory Note (MPN) and entrance counseling.
+The terms of any loan received by a student as part of the student’s financial aid offer, a sample loan repayment schedule for sample loans, and the necessity for repaying loans will be explained in your entrance counseling.
 Both of these requirements can be completed online.

-Students may borrow up to a maximum of $3,500 per academic year as freshmen for the first year of undergraduate study, $4,500 for the second year as sophomores, and $5,500 per year for the third and fourth years as juniors and seniors.
-The student must begin repayment 6 months after he/she leaves the university or drops below half-time status.
+Students may borrow up to a maximum of $3,500 per academic year as first-years for the first year of undergraduate study, $4,500 for the second year as sophomores, and $5,500 per year for the third and fourth years as juniors and seniors.
+The student must begin repayment six months after he/she leaves the university or drops below half-time status.
 The amount of the student’s monthly payment will be determined based upon the amount of student debt and the length of the repayment period.
 Please contact the Direct Lending Student Loan Support Center at 1-800-557-7394 for more information on repayment options.
-The average amount of loan debt for a student completing a 4-year degree at Johnson & Wales University for FY 2017 was $29,198.
+The average amount of loan debt for a student completing a four-year degree at Johnson & Wales University for FY 2019 was $29,351.

 William D. Ford Federal Direct Unsubsidized Loan